ikhsan/IAElegantSheet/README.md

 Yes! :) We can't just get enough of block based handler are we.

 I've built it for my latest/current project, and I built it also to learn on how to built action sheet using block handlers.
+It also uses Roboto Condensed as the default font.
+Also, support adapting portrait and landscape orientation thorugh auto layout.

-Currently still WIP though.
+Currently still WIP, but already usable though.

 ## Preview
 ![image](https://dl.dropboxusercontent.com/u/10627916/elegantsheet-portrait.png)